 The High Arctic

 Our journey to the High Arctic begins in Norway then continues to Iceland, Greenland and finally the Danish capital, Copenhagen.
 Embracing all of the incredible highlights of these countries, this unique tour is a mix of majestic scenery, ancient civilisations and cultures, and vibrant history.
 The tour begins in the Norwegian capital, Oslo, and it is here that we board the 65-year-old Flam Railway for one of the world’s most fantastic rail journeys.
 On this amazing train ride we climb nearly 900 metres from fjord to mountain top, an incline of 1 in 18, a tunnel that spirals inside a mountain, and views that will take your breath away!
-We arrive at the beautiful city of Bergen and board a ship for a six-night cruise along Norway’s rugged west coast, past shimmering glaciers and majestic fjords.
-We then fly to Iceland for seven nights, making a complete circuit of this amazing island.
+We arrive at the beautiful city of Bergen and board a ship for a five-day cruise along Norway’s rugged west coast, past shimmering glaciers and majestic fjords.
+We then fly to Iceland where our seven-day adventure takes us on a complete circuit of this amazing island.
 But undoubtedly, the centrepiece and major highlight of this great tour is a four-day visit to Greenland’s iceberg town of Ilulissat, home to the midnight sun.
-Here we take a midnight cruise through the icebergs of Disko Bay and take a plane flight over the spectacular Icefjord.
+Here we take a midnight cruise through the icebergs of Disko Bay and take a scenic plane flight over the spectacular Icefjord.
 We invite you to join us on an unforgettable adventure to the extraordinary High Arctic!

 Tour Fitness Level: Moderate

 - Enjoy a spectacular ride on the world-famous Flam railway

 - Take a day excursion by boat to the beautiful and dramatic Naeroyfjord